 The Confluence of Chandra and Bhaga Rivers at Tandi is a must-stop.
 Legend has it that Chandra (daughter of the moon) and Bhaga (son of the sun) who were in love with each other finally met here.
 The Chandrabhaga River becomes Chenab as it crosses from Jammu to Punjab.

 Cerulean Bhaga River flowing on one side of the road towards Keylong makes the experience a visual treat.
-The road further leads to Jispa and Darcha, which is known to be the last settlement with numbered residents and few shops.
+The road further leads to Jispa and Darcha, which is known to be the last settlement with numbered residents and a few shops.
 Trekkers start their journey to Zanskar from Darcha.
 Mountains grow taller and arid as one progress towards one of the highest passes on this road, Baralacha La Pass.
 BRO workers were busy shoving the fresh snow off the roads.

 It’s heartening to know that these people make the mountain roads their home for 5-6 months a year and toil hard to make our lives easier.
 Can’t thank them enough.
 We did our bit by offering water and snacks to them.
 You know, just waving at them makes their day in a place otherwise completely uncoupled from civilization.

-Spending a Ghastly Night at Sarchu, Major Halt Point on the Leh-Manali Highway
+Spending a Ghastly Night at Sarchu, Major Halt Point on the Leh Manali Highway

 Our stay at Sarchu camps was rough and troublesome.
 The backdrop of the camp was pretty but the conditions were equally crude and strident.
 Cruel chilly winds and oxygen shortage don’t allow you to acknowledge the beauty.
 Tents were unable to save us from the horribly low temperatures of the region.
 They didn’t even provide the guests with proper bedding and blankets.
-Drop in oxygen level added to the woes.
+The drop in oxygen level added to the woes.
 It was a nightmare.

 It seemed like the longest night of my life.
-I thought to myself that maybe God sometimes tests human spirit.
+I thought to myself that maybe God sometimes tests the human spirit.
 I would recommend people to stay in a guesthouse or a homestay at Keylong or Jispa to avoid the inconvenience.
 Please don’t confuse adventure with the inconvenience.

 An adventure is only an inconvenience rightly considered.
 An inconvenience is only an adventure wrongly considered. ~ G.K.Chesterton